Customers For Life

 Memorable – Being memorable doesn’t have to be due to the fact that you were wearing a clown suit at a golf outing.
 It should be based on many of the building blocks that we have discussed here today.
 People remember those that have helped them in the past, delivered what they said they would deliver, built a trusting relationship, etc. Sorry, there will be no lightning bolt that will strike when you become memorable.
 Actually, you may not even notice anything different, which is a good thing.
 Becoming memorable will just happen.
 It means that you have been and are continuing to do the right things to keep customers for life.

-If you would like to talk further about how to build an organization that is focused on keeping customers for life, please feel free to contact us and one of our team members will schedule time to meet with you.
+If you would like to talk further about how to build an organization that is focused on keeping customers for life, please feel free to contact us.
+One of our team members will schedule time to meet with you.
 Make this year your best year ever.